 Life – and birth – happens while we’re making plans.
 And yet, if we are clear about what we want, we increase the chances that it’ll happen.
 When we understand what will happen in different situations – “if this, then this” – we can then get the support we need to have a positive experience.

-Here are a few questions for your provider to make sure you’re on the same page:
+Here are a few questions to ask your midwife or OB/GYN to make sure you’re on the same page:

-- If I choose to use epidural anesthesia, how long can I push for before Cesarian birth is performed?
+If I choose to use epidural anesthesia, how long can I push for before Cesarean birth is performed?
 At least 4 hours is preferable.

 If you feel good about the answers you get, you can relax knowing you’ll have the support you’ll need.
 If you have even a little discomfort with the responses you get, talk to other OBs or midwives until you feel fully understood, respected and nurtured.